-Established by the Halifax-Dartmouth City Council of Beta Sigma Phi, this scholarship is available annually to a full or part-time student who meets all university scholarship criteria and who is either an active Beta Sigma Phi member or the daughter, son or husband of an active member.
+Established by the Halifax-Dartmouth City Council of Beta Sigma Phi, this scholarship is available annually to a full or part-time student who meets all university scholarship criteria and who is either a spouse or grandchild of an active Beta Sigma Phi member, or a deserving student recommended to be the recipient.
 Academically qualified applicants must obtain certification of membership or relationship to a member from the appropriate chapter of Beta Sigma Phi and submit this certification to the Registrar's Office.
 Only one award will be made annually, either as an entrance or in-course award.